marcos-diazg/bimm143_S23/index.md

 - [Syllabus]({{ site.baseurl}}{{site.data.authors.corelinks.syllabus}}){:.no-push-state}{:target="_blank"}  PDF format guide to the course.

-Note that these resources are also linked to at the bottom of the navigation sidebar found on every page via the Q&A, GradeScope, YouTube and email icons.
+Note that these resources are also linked to at the bottom of the navigation sidebar found on every page via the Piazza Q&A, GradeScope, YouTube and email icons.